-In terms of crypto mining, Huobi Pool primarily focuses on two types of cryptocurrencies based on the Proof-of-Work algorithm (BTC, LTC, BCH, ETH, etc.) and delegated Proof-of-Stake (dPoS)-based EOS.
-Being one of the most reliable Bitcoin mining pools on the market, Huobi Pool provides suitable environments for efficient crypto and BTC mining.
+Huobi Pool primarily focuses on two types of cryptocurrencies based on the Proof-of-Work algorithm (BTC, LTC, BCH, ETH, etc.) and delegated Proof-of-Stake (dPoS)-based EOS.
+Being one of the most reliable services on the market, it provides suitable environments for efficient crypto mining.

 #9.
 Binance Pool

 Binance established its rights on the crypto market in 2017.
 Since then, the Binance ecosystem has been growing rapidly.
 Today, Binance is the biggest cryptocurrency exchange in the industry that offers a wide range of crypto products, including a Bitcoin mining pool.

 Just like in other crypto sectors, Binance Pool managed to succeed.
 It currently takes a share of 8.1% of all miners.
 It allows users to mine blocks for blockchains built on the SHA-256 hashing algorithm (BTC, BCH, BSV) and Ethash.
 Binance pool is not as big as others, yet it provides native UX/UI, which is recognizable by users.